Portfolio manager’s Letter February 2009

-The bottom line is that these puts which are currently raising hell with Berkshire Hathaway earnings statements actually carry very little risk.
+The bottom line is that these puts, which are currently raising hell with Berkshire Hathaway earnings statements, actually carry minimal risk.
 The statistics provided by Morningstar show one chance in two hundred that there will be any loss on the puts.
 So a C-system says the odds are in Berkshire’s favor.

 Further if that one in two hundred chance actually happened, the actual loss would likely be less than $2 billion, whereas, against this risk Berkshire Hathaway is more or less certain to earn somewhere north of $22 billion and realistically quite bit more than that on the float.
 The accounting distortion is made worse but the fact that buy the end of 2008 Berkshire Hathaway will have written off something over $9 billion as a noncash charge against their earnings.
 When the market does recover Berkshire Hathaway will then add this $9 billion back into earnings.

-This example may well exaggerate the possibilities, and I readily admit to the strong bias of someone with a large long position; but it seems to me that the accounting rules as applied here misrepresent, distort, and obscure what is actually going on.
+This example may well exaggerate the possibilities, and I readily admit to the strong bias of someone with a significant long position.
+Still, it seems to me that the accounting rules as applied here misrepresent, distort, and obscure what is going on.
 The impact of this very poor rule is made worse because it is happening in a period where people tend to believe the worst and are easily panicked, and not using their C-system.

-I am even more disturbed by what appears the obvious conclusion that people have been able to use this distortion to make money on the short side.
-There has been a great deal of discussion in the press and on TV about the risk associated with writing these puts, there has been very little talk about what Buffett can do with this very nice long tailed float, a point of view that to me is exactly ass backwards.
+I am even more disturbed by what appears the apparent conclusion that people have been able to use this distortion to make money on the short side.
+There has been a great deal of discussion in the press and on TV about the risk associated with writing these puts, there has been minimal talk about what Buffett’s C-system can do with this very nice long-tailed float, a point of view that to me is precisely ass-backward.

-I am happy when I see Buffett say, “Berkshire Hathaway presently holds lots of financial derivative contracts,” because while they have indeed been weapons of mass destruction, in Buffett’s hands they will become weapons for rapidly expanding Berkshire Hathaway’s bottom line.
+I am happy when I see Buffett say, “Berkshire Hathaway presently holds lots of financial derivative contracts,” because while they have indeed been weapons of mass destruction, in the hands of Buffett’s C-system, they will become weapons for rapidly expanding Berkshire Hathaway’s bottom line.